 The GCSE paper is assessed through written answers, some based on knowledge and some based on historical sources.
-Students will learn a range a skills which will enable them to question sources, judge their reliability and make informed decisions.
+Students will learn a broad range of skills and structures which will enable them to question sources, judge their reliability and make informed decisions.
 There are 2 exams for GCSE History.